Tools and Utilities

 the option of automatically setting those parameters based on the

 results.
-You can also decide to re-run the measurements or close
+You can also elect to re-run the measurements or close

 the dialog box altogether if you want to proceed with normal guiding